Summary record

 With respect to the artificial beach on Place du Théâtre, known as "Theaterplage", feedback from users has been extremely positive.
 The artificial beach has been especially popular with families with children.
 A "Poppentheaterplatz" (puppet theatre) has been open since 7 December 2019, with shows every Saturday, Sunday, Tuesday and Thursday to bring life to Place du Théâtre during the end-of-year season and the winter months.
 This strategy is known as "place making" or "place management", and involves the revitalisation and upgrade of public spaces.
 It is a town planning method that involves hosting certain types of events in other public spaces around the city.

 Pending the completion of redevelopment works at Place du Théâtre, which will still be some time in coming since the works cannot be completed until the car park has been renovated, the situation should be considered as temporary.
 Public consultations will be held in the event of a permanent development project, as was the case for Place de Paris, Place Joseph Thorn and Spidolsgaart (Pfaffenthal).
-There are already several ideas in the pipeline for enhancing the appeal of other public spaces, including Place des Bains and certain spaces in the Gare district.
+There are already several ideas in the pipeline for enhancing the appeal of other public spaces, including Place des Bains and

 There is also a project to publish a website cataloguing all past and future projects, and to encourage people to get involved on the ground.